bdastur/notes/aws/readme.md

 ### Autoscaling plans:
 **Maintain current levels:**
 * Maintain a minimum or specified number of running instances at all times.
-* When ASG finds an unhealth instance it terminates it and launches a new one.
+* When ASG finds an unhealthy instance it terminates it and launches a new one.

 **Manual scaling:**
 * Most basic way to scale your resources.